anupsunni/eventcalendar/README.md

 # Eventcalendar
-A ver simple PHP/MySQL Based event calendar. jQuery has been used.
+A very simple PHP/MySQL Based event calendar. jQuery has been used.

 ## Installation